fib-international/structuralcodes/docs/theory/section_integrator.md

 :::

 ::::{hint}
-When the bending is not unixial anymore, one can consider the bidimensional normal stress polynomial:
+When the bending is not uniaxial anymore, one can consider the bidimensional normal stress polynomial:

 :::{math}
 P(y,z) = \sigma(y,z) = \sum_{m=0}^M \sum_{n=0}^N a_{m,n} y^m z^n